gururaj-s/randrowswap/README.md

 * **Fetch the code**: `git clone https://gururaj_saileshwar@bitbucket.org/prashantnair13/rrs.git`
 * **Run the artifact**: `cd rrs; ./run_artifact.sh`.
 This command runs all the following steps one by one.
 You may also follow these subsequent steps manually.

-### Download Benchmarks
+### Tracing

-1. Fetch input files
+0. Simulator assumes that the memory-access traces are available in `/input` folder.

-     	    $ cd rrs/simscript
+   	     --> We use several benchmark suites (BIOBENCH, COMM, GAP, PARSEC, SPEC2K17, SPEC2K6), and generate the memory access traces (in the format described below) for programs in these suites using Intel Pintool (v2.12).
-     	    $ ./fetch_benchmarks.sh
+	     --> Each benchmark-suite folder (`/input/{SUITE-NAME}`) has a `{SUITE-NAME}.workloads` file, that lists the trace-file names ({trace-file}.gz) the run scripts expect within each bechmark-suite folder.
-     	    --> fetches the benchmarks from "https://www.dropbox.com/s/a6cdraqac79fg53/rrs_benchmarks.tar?dl=1"
+	     --> You can edit this folder structure and the trace-file names to suit your use-case, but you need to also update the `simscript/bench_common.pl` with the names of the suite and trace-file names to ensure the runscript (`simscript/runall.pl`) is aware of these new trace files.

 ### Compile

-2. Compile baseline with the following steps from the RRS folder
+1. Compile baseline with the following steps from the RRS folder

      	    $ cd rrs/src_baseline
      	    $ make clean
      	    $ make

-3. Compile RRS with the following steps from the RRS folder
+2. Compile RRS with the following steps from the RRS folder

      	    $ cd rrs/src_rrs
      	    $ make clean